-Immediate Suspensions
+Interim Suspensions

-In 2022, the Office of Attorney Regulation Counsel filed five petitions for immediate suspension.28 These were based on four felony convictions and one for failure to cooperate in the disciplinary process.
+In 2023, the Office of Attorney Regulation Counsel filed seven petitions for interim suspension.29 These were based on four felony convictions, one for failure to cooperate in the disciplinary process, one was withdrawn, and one was dismissed.

 The petitions are filed directly with the Presiding Disciplinary Judge or the Colorado Supreme Court.
 The respondent-attorney may request a prompt hearing if the Supreme Court enters an order to show cause.
-Dispositions of the immediate suspension petitions are reflected in Table I-1.
+Dispositions of the interim suspension petitions are reflected in Table I-1.